minvws/nl-kat-coordination/docs/source/manual/usermanual.rst

         5432,  # PostgreSQL
     ]

-You can set the ports to an empty string to disable the check.
+You can set the ports of SA and DB to an empty string to disable the check.